sky1502/WatchIt/README.md

   standard, strict) and **child age** that immediately influence the LLM prompt/policy.
 - Saving child settings automatically promotes that profile to the **active** child used by the backend, so you can switch monitoring between children without editing the browser extension.
+- Every recent decision has a manual override dropdown (allow/warn/blur/block/notify).
+Changing it flags the decision, updates the SQLite/Postgres record, and pushes the correction back over SSE so all clients stay in sync.

 ### Chrome/Chromium extension
 1. Ensure the FastAPI backend is running and reachable (match the host/port in the steps below).